PowerShell/PowerShell/docs/learning-powershell/using-vscode.md

 Debugging with Visual Studio Code
 ----
 ### No-workspace debugging
 As of Visual Studio Code version 1.9 you can debug PowerShell scripts without having to open the folder containing the PowerShell script.
 Simply open the PowerShell script file with **File->Open File...**, set a breakpoint on a line (press F9) and then press F5 to start debugging.
-You will see the Debug actions pane appear.
-This allows you to break into the debugger, step, resume and stop debugging.
+You will see the Debug actions pane appear which allows you to break into the debugger, step, resume and stop debugging.

 ### Workspace debugging
 Workspace debugging refers to debugging in the context of a folder that you have opened in Visual Studio Code using **Open Folder...** from the **File** menu.
 The folder you open is typically your PowerShell project folder and/or the root of your Git repository.

 Even in this mode, you can start debugging the currently selected PowerShell script by simply pressing F5.
 However, workspace debugging allows you to define multiple debug configurations other than just debugging the currently open file.
 For instance, you can add a configurations to:

 * Launch Pester tests in the debugger
 * Launch a specific file with arguments in the debugger